Mal3vAntCtrl/JediMindTricks/SecureC2Lite/README.md

-# SecureCTRL - Encrypted Command & Control Framework
+# SecureC2Lite - Encrypted Command & Control Framework

 SecureCTRL is a lightweight, encrypted command and control (C2) framework written in Python.
 It uses symmetric encryption (Fernet from the Cryptography library) to securely send commands from a controller (server) to a client agent and receive encrypted responses.